Check out a free preview of the full Web App Performance course

 [00:07:43]

 >> Well, let me answer first with something.
 Never assume.
-Tested.
+Test it.
 So again, don't trust anyone.
 That's first rule.
 Second rule, don't assume.
 In fact, it's old at this point.
 I can't even Google that special.
 If it's still there, let me see if it's there.
 Avoid the spinner, that's the one I was looking for.

 [00:08:11]

 It's from 10 years ago, and he was saying, avoid the spinner.
 That was you were suggesting, okay?
 So he was saying, don't do this.
 Why?
-Because if you do that, you're creating a big sign in your website saying that you're as low.
+Because if you do that, you're creating a big sign in your website saying that you're a slow.
 So, yeah, but that's the Gmail case actually, remember when you saw the Gmail?

 [00:08:35]

 What happens when you do that is the speed index goes wrong.
 You get the worst speed index because you see just the loading spinner for lot of time, and then everything is render.
-So, sometimes you don't have any other option, I mean, you're loading an Nestle movie and the movie is not coming, well, you have to put loading.
+So, sometimes you don't have any other option, I mean, you're loading an Neflix movie and the movie is not coming, well, you have to put loading.

 [00:08:55]